rjsabia/captionApp/README.md

-Welcome to Photo Babbel, a web-app designed to test the concept of using an artificially intelligent deep learning neural net to scan and categorize your photos and make them searchable.
-In its current first iteration Photo Babbel is basically a proof of concept that allows any user a simple interface that they can upload a few photos to and see what a computer see's within them.
+Welcome to Photo Babbel, a web-app designed to test the concept of using an artificially intelligent deep learning neural net to scan and categorize your photos to make them searchable.
+In its current first iteration Photo Babbel is basically a proof of concept that allows any user a simple interface that they can upload a few photos to, and then find out what the A.I. see's within them.

 ![](./public/images/heroimage_captionApp.png?cropResize=300,200)
 ===============================================================================